tigerbeetle/tigerbeetle/docs/reference/accounts.md

 Account fields *cannot be changed by the user* after creation.
-However, debits and credits fields are updated by TigerBeetle as transfers happen to and from the account.
+However, debits and credits fields are updated by TigerBeetle as transfers move money to and from an account.

 ## Fields